Notre Dame Cathedral

 The crypt

 Located under the Parvis (medieval square) de Notre-Dame de Paris, the crypt contains historical ruins discovered during construction work in 1965.
-It was opened in 1980 and visitors can access the crypt from 1 place du Parvis Notre-Dame.
+It was opened in 1980 and visitors can access the crypt from 1 Place du Parvis Notre-Dame.

 Schedule